elmtree-askmo/cloudcannon-app/content/learn/psychology/what-role-does-the-amygdala-play-in-processing-core-emotions.md

 url: /learn/psychology/questions/what-role-does-the-amygdala-play-in-processing-core-emotions
 score: -1.0
 related_article1:
-    id: 164538
+    id: 164541
-    title: How do executive functions like cognitive control and flexibility contribute to effective decision-making?
+    title: >-
+        What is brain plasticity, and how does it facilitate adaptation and learning?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-executive-functions-like-cognitive-control-and-flexibility-contribute-to-effective-decisionmaking
+    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-does-it-facilitate-adaptation-and-learning
 related_article2:
-    id: 164536
+    id: 164530
-    title: How does aging affect cognitive performance, and what role does physical activity play in maintaining cognitive health?
+    title: >-
+        How do approach and withdrawal emotions differ in terms of brain activation?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-aging-affect-cognitive-performance-and-what-role-does-physical-activity-play-in-maintaining-cognitive-health
+    url: /learn/psychology/questions/how-do-approach-and-withdrawal-emotions-differ-in-terms-of-brain-activation
 related_article3:
-    id: 164528
+    id: 164531
-    title: How are basic and advanced emotional processes differentiated in the brain?
+    title: >-
+        What role do mirror neurons play in social and emotional imitation?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-basic-and-advanced-emotional-processes-differentiated-in-the-brain
+    url: /learn/psychology/questions/what-role-do-mirror-neurons-play-in-social-and-emotional-imitation
 related_article4:
-    id: 164532
+    id: 164538
-    title: How does social connectedness influence emotional perception and experience?
+    title: >-
+        How do executive functions like cognitive control and flexibility contribute to effective decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-social-connectedness-influence-emotional-perception-and-experience
+    url: /learn/psychology/questions/how-do-executive-functions-like-cognitive-control-and-flexibility-contribute-to-effective-decisionmaking
 related_article5:
-    id: 164542
+    id: 164530
-    title: How are memory and learning affected by neurological disorders?
+    title: >-
+        How do approach and withdrawal emotions differ in terms of brain activation?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-memory-and-learning-affected-by-neurological-disorders
+    url: /learn/psychology/questions/how-do-approach-and-withdrawal-emotions-differ-in-terms-of-brain-activation
 ---

 &nbsp;